pedrommone/auto-mr-opener/README.md

 # Auto MR Opener

-This project is useful for auto creating MR on GitLab on every code push.
+GitLab container to automatically create a new merge request on every push.

 # Environment variables